nim-works/phy/spec/spec_old.md

 ## Phy Specification

+> Note: this document is outdated an no longer authoritative.
+It's kept around
+> since there are some ideas/directions here that haven't been translated to
+> the new specification.

 This document describes the semantics of the source language.

 A *program* consists of a single *module*.
 A *module* consists of zero or more